Virginia Bar Exam details

 Acceptance of MBE Score

-Applicants will take the Virginia Essay exam and may transfer an MBE scaled score of 133 or greater, taken within three years prior to the date of the exam applied for.
+Applicants may transfer an MBE scaled score of 133 or greater, taken within the preceding 3 years, to be able to sit for only the essay portion of the exam.

 Admission on Motion

 A member in good standing of a reciprocating jurisdiction may be admitted on motion in Virginia if the applicant has engaged in the full-time active practice of law for three of the five years preceding application.
 Additional requirements apply.

 Application for Admission without Examination with Character and Fitness Questionnaire: $2,500